NighTzy-Godz/assessment/README.md

 ## Description

 This is the backend of a full-stack web application built using Flask, SQLAlchemy, and PostgreSQL.
 The backend provides RESTful API endpoints to manage users, products, and authentication, including JWT-based security.
-It supports operations such as creating, reading, updating, and deleting records, along with pagination and user-specific queries.
+It supports operations such as creating, reading, updating, and deleting records.

 ## Table of Contents - Server Side